jbcodeforce/yarfba/docs/serverless/lambda.md

     Include only what is needed.
 In java use the shade maven plugin to create a uber jar which removes duplicates.
 Use exclusion of jars from aws-sdk.
 Attach SDK in a layer.

 ???- "Tell the SDK what to do"
     Most of the time SDK will know in which region it is, but it costs time, so prefer to use env variables and get in the code.
-Try to reuse connection, and turn on this.
+Try to reuse connection.
 It can reduce CPU utilization up to 50%.

 ???- "VPC - Lambda"
     Lambda must target private subnets and never public one.
 Target two subnets for HA.
 Do not remove created ENIs in EC2 console.
 Controls the VPCs, subnets and security groups the Lambda functions can target.